denoland/std/info/agents-list.md

 - `agents/test_gen.md` A test generator for an ERD based system prompt.
 - `agents/merger.md` Merges the current branch to the home branch, and merges the home branch to the main branch
+- `agents/test-results-summary.md` Produces a concise analysis on a TPS test result file.